 For social media sites, do not submit every post or blog from the last 12 months.
 Profile pages are sufficient.
-This includes practice profile pages for Facebook, Snap Chat, Twitter or other social media sites, and/or a list of videos from your practice posted to YouTube.
+This includes practice profile pages for Facebook, Snap Chat, Twitter, Instagram, Tik Tok or other social media sites, and/or a list of videos from your practice posted to YouTube.
 Candidates should not include multiple procedure information pages with photos.
-Audiovisual ads are not required to be submitted at this time.
+Video-based advertisement files are not required to be submitted but links to these ads should be provided.

-Also required are copies of third party physician search sites such as, but not limited to: LinkedIn, Realself, Yelp, Healthgrades, Doximity, etc.
+Also required are copies of third-party physician search sites such as, but not limited to: LinkedIn, Realself, Yelp, Healthgrades, Doximity, etc.

 The Board recommends that candidates perform a web-based search to identify any instances of internet advertising before submission of materials.
-The candidate is responsible for all instances of advertising, including websites of third party physician search sites or physician rating websites.
+The candidate is responsible for the correct reporting of data in all instances of advertising, including websites of third-party physician search sites or physician rating websites.